Ashish1-cell/Image-to-Pencil-Sketch/README.md

 # Image-to-Pencil-Sketch
-Convert an image to pencil sketch.
+Converts an image to pencil sketch.